 These are the scenarios that raise your risk of heart disease.

 Live to prevent ever having to deal with CVDs

 In one of the greatest ironies facing the planet, studies show that up to 80% of CVD-related premature deaths - 80% of the deaths attributable to the number one killer of people worldwide (in people under 65 years of age), are preventable through a healthy lifestyle

 It's important to know your health status.

-Even if you feel fine, visit your GP or a clinic for a general check-up once a year, or book a Vitality Health Check to track your key health indicators on a regular basis.
+Even if you feel fine, visit your GP or a clinic for a general check-up once a year, or book your screening tests to track your key health indicators on a regular basis.
 Taking steps towards prevention and early treatment of hypertension and other factors, will help ensure a healthier heart.